Napoli came into the second leg of their UEFA Cup semi-final clash with Bayern Munich in 1989 looking to protect a 2-0 lead from the first game.

 The footsteps and adjustments required when juggling the ball in the air in the way Maradona was doing shouldn't be underestimated.
 But El Pibe de Oro was doing this while his shoelaces were hanging loose, ready and waiting to trip him up.

 But again, Maradona preferred it this way as he felt more comfortable.
 This only added to the organic nature of his warm up and indeed the beauty of it.
 The way he played football and the unique approach he had cannot be taught or coached, it can only be admired.

 In a massively important game, the expectation would have been that each player would be focused and was mentally ready for the task ahead.
 But Maradona was never bound by such expectations, and it was his unique style and approach to the game, mixed with his footballing intelligence and phenomenal skill, which allowed him to constantly push the boundaries of true excellence.

 Maradona, of course, was crucial to Napoli seeing off Bayern Munich in the semi-finals before going on to famously win the final over two legs against Stuttgart.

 No warm up should really ever be worthy of writing about or reflecting on, but Maradona was different and on that day prior to kick off, he had every fans' attention - no matter if they were there to support Napoli or Bayern.
 He was so good he made the footballing world put rivalries aside in moments like those, sometimes it's just about appreciating true artistry.

-The footballing world has now lost the greatest footballer of all time in Diego Armando Maradona.
+The footballing world lost the greatest footballer of all time in Diego Armando Maradona last year.
 As someone who redefined the game with his excellence and gave football fans countless moments - like his warm up against Bayern - to be astounded by, it's very unlikely there will ever be anyone quite like the Argentine again.